Rohan0804Singh/Case-Study-IPL/README.md

 has the highest jump in its total points (in terms of percentage) from the previous year to current year.

-## Note:
-The code is written in postgreSQL.You can change it according to your DBMS.

 Dataset link:https://drive.google.com/file/d/1Sn3JjpYJz27xhuoirfjGXKFRZOxZ3860/view?usp=drive_link

 ## Feedback and Support